ReidWilliams/from-machine-to-code/processor.md

 6 bit output register drives 8x8 grid.
 One square in the grid is lit up and can move up, down, left, right through addition and subtraction.

 #### Registers
 Single 6 bit register.
-Push and Pop move value of output register to this register.
+PUSH and POP instructions copy value to/from output register to this register.

 #### Instruction set
-Instructions are 3 bits which selects one of 8 op-codes.
-No arguments or literals in instruction set because there is no memory or register file.
+Instructions are 4 bits which selects one of 16 op-codes.

 Instructions:

 1. ADD1
 1. ADD7
 1. ADD8